gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Add-AipServiceTemplate.md

 The same configuration actions can also be done in the Azure portal.

+> [!IMPORTANT]
-Important: Before you use this cmdlet, you must first create a rights definition object that specifies the rights that you want to grant and to whom, by using the [New-AipServiceRightsDefinition](./New-AipServiceRightsDefinition.md) cmdlet.
+> Before you use this cmdlet, you must first create a rights definition object that specifies the rights that you want to grant and to whom, by using the [New-AipServiceRightsDefinition](./New-AipServiceRightsDefinition.md) cmdlet.
+>
 You can store a maximum of 500 custom templates (published or archived) in Azure.
 If you can't add new templates because you have reached this limit as a result of keeping many archived templates, consider exporting them to save the information locally and then removing these templates in Azure.

 For more information about protection templates, including how to configure them in the Azure portal, see [Configuring and managing templates for Azure Information Protection](/information-protection/deploy-use/configure-policy-templates).